Using the Query Table Data Construct

 • Release the mouse button.

-If you mark a Query Table as shared, then outer modules can run queries on the shared Query Table in an inner module.
+If you mark a Query Table as shared, then outer modules can run queries on the shared Query Table in an inner module and vice versa.
 In this case, you draw an association arc between a Query operator and the Module Reference, both in the outer module.

 Affected Components Link

-The following example shows an Affected Components popup window that shows the four Query operators associated with the Nasdaq100Table Query Table in the Query.sbapp sample, which is a member of the operator sample group shipped with StreamBase.
+The following example shows an Affected Components pop-up window that shows the Query operators associated with the Nasdaq100Table Query Table in the sample application, which is a member of the operator sample group included in StreamBase.

 Properties: General Tab

-Name: Use this field to specify or change the component's name, which must be unique in the application.
-The name must contain only alphabetic characters, numbers, and underscores, and no hyphens or other special characters.
+Name: Use this required field to specify or change the name of this instance of this component.
+The name must be unique within the current EventFlow module.
+The name can contain alphanumeric characters, underscores, and escaped special characters.
+Special characters can be escaped as described in Identifier Naming Rules.
 The first character must be alphabetic or an underscore.

-Description: Optionally enter text to briefly describe the component's purpose and function.
-In the EventFlow canvas, you can see the description by pressing Ctrl while the component's tooltip is displayed.
+Description: Optionally, enter text to briefly describe the purpose and function of the component.
+In the EventFlow Editor canvas, you can see the description by pressing Ctrl while the component's tooltip is displayed.

 Properties: Table Settings Tab